bigbridge-nl/product-import/README.md

         "some-batteries"
     ]);

+The order (position) of the linked products stored in the database is that specified in the array.

 Linked products may have a dependency conflict.
+One product link to another product that has not been imported yet.
+And yet the id of the other product is necessary to store the links in the database.

-Two products may be linked together.
+Two products may even linked to each other.
+This is common for related products.
 When attempting to create the first product, it needs the id of the other product for a link (e.g. being related).
 But the same problem exists when we start with the second problem.
 It's a deadlock.

-In order to get out of this situation, this library creates temporary dummy products for linked products that do not yet exist.
-These products are disabled simple products with the name "Linked Product Placeholder", and have a price of 123456.78.
+In order to get out of this situation, this library creates temporary "placeholder" products for linked products that do not yet exist.
+These products are stored in Magento as disabled simple products with the name "Linked Product Placeholder", and with a price of 123456.78.

-While other solutions are thinkable, this solution is simple to implement and very robust.
+While other solutions are thinkable, this solution has the following advantages:

+* it is simple to implement and easy to understand
+* products and their links can be imported in a single run
+* the linked products do not have to be available in the current job.
+A later job may import them.

 The user of the library must make sure the placeholder products will be imported at a later time.
 Placeholder Products that were not used can be removed via the backend product overview page by searching for the name "Linked Product Placeholder".

 ## Errors